jopemachine-playground/lablup-1-week-hw/README.md

 * Using Mongodb for storing user's information.

+* Using nginx as static resource server in frontend.

+* Using nginx as reverse-proxy server for load-balancing, and caching.

 * Do not keep chatting messages.

 * Implemented using socket.io (Web-socket) in the server, client both side.